 Lipstick is really a fashion accessory and should be chosen to exactly match or blend with the colour of your dress or suit.
 Yardley has a large range to choose from including Lipslickers which can give a dewy moist look to your lips or a heavenly frosting— which ever you prefer.

 However, in regard to lipsticks, eye make-up and other coloured cosmetics the changes were more dramatic.
 The 1960s saw Yardley invest heavily in colour cosmetics.
-This was a major undertaking as these lines are driven by rapid fashion changes that require shorter product turnovers in response and need bigger marketing budgets to be successful.
-In addition, as well as skin tones, the colour cosmetic market was becoming increasingly segmented by age and income.
-To cater for this, the shade ranges of Yardley products like lipsticks and nail enamels would need to increase and change more frequently.
-The move was financially risky but if successful the rewards would be high.
+This was a major undertaking as these lines are driven by rapid fashion changes that require shorter product turnovers and need bigger marketing budgets to be successful in a market was becoming increasingly segmented by age and income.

 The decision to invest heavily in make-up was probably taken by Donald Burr [1937-1990] who became Yardley’s first American born president in 1965.
 Using an advertising campaign created by Jacqueline Brandwynne [b.
 1937], Yardley promoted its London links, taking advantage of the exuberance of that brief period in the 1960s when Britain became the world centre of music and fashion and London became ‘Swinging London’ as epitomised by the Beatles, the Rolling Stones, Carnaby Street and King’s Row.

 The campaign was initially successful, particularly in the United States.
 Yardley was able to increase the number of its younger customers and sales rose from US$12 million a year in 1964 to US$40 million in 1968, with American sales rising from US$150,000 to $20 million (Observer Reporter, 1968).
-Unfortunately, as Yardley soon discovered, the younger market was very fickle and before long the company began to experience heavy financial losses in the American market as product went unsold (Jones, 2010).
+Unfortunately, as Yardley soon discovered, the youth market was very fickle and before long the company began to experience heavy financial losses in the American market as product went unsold (Jones, 2010).
 This was probably the reason why Donald Burr resigned as the president of Yardley in 1969, after only four years in the job.